-Now, let us ask why people love to read thrillers when they have such a common theme as serial killings, murder mysteries to be resolved?
-Still people like them because they excite a thrilling sensation in them.
-Things with clarity have a soothing appeal to senses on the other hand ambiguity excites them.
+Now, let us ask why people love reading thrillers when they have such a common theme as serial killings, murder mysteries to be resolved?
+People usually end up liking them because they excite a thrilling sensation in them.
+Things with clarity have a soothing appeal to senses, on the other hand ambiguity excites them.
 Reading thriller is similar to going for an adventurous journey.
 Watched is a thriller which takes us to such a journey where several twists and turns make readers stick to the book till end.